-The beans in this dish are probably called enbogonč, "snailed", because they're cooked as the gastropods are.
+The beans in this dish are probably called enbogone, "snailed", because they're cooked as the gastropods are.
 It is best made with fresh, not dried, beans; fresh cranberry beans are a good substitute for fresh borlottis.

-6 tbsp. extra-virgin olive oil
+- 6 Tbsp. extra-virgin olive oil

-1 medium yellow onion, peeled and chopped
+- 1 medium yellow onion, peeled and chopped

-1 2 1/2–3-oz. piece pancetta
+- 1 (2 1/2–3-oz.) piece pancetta

-2 cloves garlic, peeled and chopped
+- 2 cloves garlic, peeled and chopped

-1 branch each fresh rosemary, sage, and yarrow (optional), tied
+- 1 branch each fresh rosemary, sage, and yarrow (optional), tied together with kitchen twine

-1 cup canned crushed tomatoes
+- 1 cup canned crushed tomatoes

-3 cups shelled fresh cranberry beans (from 1 1/2–2 lbs. pods)
+- 3 cups shelled fresh cranberry beans (from 1 1/2–2 lbs. pods)

-1 lb. fresh tagliatelle
+- 1 lb. fresh tagliatelle

-Freshly ground black pepper
+- Freshly ground black pepper

-2 oz. monte veronese cheese(optional), grated
+- 2 oz. monte veronese cheese(optional), grated

-1. Heat 4 tbsp. of the oil in a heavy medium pot over medium heat.
+Heat 4 tbsp. of the oil in a heavy medium pot over medium heat.
 Add onions and pancetta and cook until onions are soft, about 5 minutes.
 Add garlic, cook briefly, then add bundle of herbs and tomatoes and cook for 1–2 minutes.
 Add beans and 3 cups cold water and bring to a simmer.
-Reduce heat to maintain an active but gentle simmer and cook, stirring occasionally, until beans are soft, 1–1 1/2 hours.
+Reduce heat to maintain an active but gentle simmer and cook, stirring occasionally, until beans are soft, 1–1 1⁄2 hours.

-2. Remove and discard herb bundle and pancetta from pot.
+Remove and discard herb bundle and pancetta from pot.
 Mash about one-third of the bean mixture with a potato masher to thicken sauce and stir well into pot.
 Season to taste with salt.

-3. Cook pasta in a large pot of salted boiling water until just tender, about 4 minutes.
+Cook pasta in a large pot of salted boiling water until just tender, about 4 minutes.
 Drain and divide between 4-6 bowls.
 Spoon bean sauce over pasta, drizzle with some of the ramining oil, and season to taste with pepper.
 Serve with grated monte veronese cheese, if you like.